-We have launched a call for sites as part of the preparation for our next local plan.
+We have re-opened the ‘call for sites’ as part of the preparation for our next local plan.

-This is an opportunity for you to suggest sites for a wide range of potential uses.
+This is another opportunity for you to suggest sites for a wide range of potential uses.

-The call for sites is taking place between 7th October and 5pm on Monday 18th November 2024 and will help us to identify potential sites to meet the district’s needs in the future.
+The ‘call for sites’ is taking place between 13 March and 5pm on 24 April 2025 and will help us to identify potential sites to meet the district’s needs in the future.

 Frequently asked questions